 2nd step: Prioritize business goals

-Let's say that you want to focus this month on growing your email list.
-Which means that your top goal will be "Attract subscribers to your email list."
+Let’s say that you want to focus this month on growing your email list.
+This means that your top goal will be “Attract subscribers to your email list.”

 Then your other two goals will have a secondary role.

 This is why we always need to focus on one or just a few things at a time.
-Keep in mind that your website is not written in stone (not even on paper) you can adapt as many times as you need as often as you want.
+Keep in mind that your website is not written in stone (not even on paper) you can modify it as many times as you need as often as you want.